 However, this should not be the end of the story.
-Not only is this report a botched and pathetic attempt at serving the narrow political interests of the Neocons, it is also am immense stain on the already battered reputation of the US intelligence community.
-We already Saddam Hussein’s chemical weapons, we already had the zig-zaging nonsense about the Iranian military nuclear program, and now we have this Kindergarten level direct interference in internal US politics.
+Not only is this report a botched and pathetic attempt at serving the narrow political interests of the Neocons, it is also an immense stain on the already battered reputation of the US intelligence community.
+We already had Saddam Hussein’s chemical weapons, we already had the zig-zaging nonsense about the Iranian military nuclear program, and now we have this Kindergarten level direct interference in internal US politics.
 If the USA was some kind of tiny and irrelevant country like, say, Estonia, that would be no big deal.
-But when the US tax payer spends many billions to fund not one, not two or three, but 16 intelligence agencies and all they can produce is this kind of total crap, this is a problem.
+But when the US taxpayer spends many billions to fund not one, not two or three, but 16 intelligence agencies and all they can produce is this kind of total crap, this is a problem.
 A problem made worse by the fact that this kind of “intelligence” is what the President will use to have to make critical decisions, including the one to go to war or even to use nuclear weapons.

 So funny as this all is, this is also scary.
 It appears that the US intelligence community has been so totally politicized that it is unable to fulfill its most important task: inform US decision makers.

 Yet again I come to the same conclusion: Trump needs to crack down hard, very hard, on the US intelligence community, especially the CIA.
 The entire community must be reformed and dramatically reduced in size.
-In intelligence matters, bigger is not better, and a bloated immense intelligence community of 16 agencies is something not a single country in history has every tried.
+In intelligence matters, bigger is not better, and a bloated immense intelligence community of 16 agencies is something not a single country in history has ever tried.
 This is not only a total waste of resources, this is outright dangerous.

-For years now the Russian have been complaining about what they politely called the “lack of professionalism” of their US colleagues.
+For years now, the Russians have been complaining about what they politely called the “lack of professionalism” of their US colleagues.
 No doubt that now they will openly begin to deplore the “lack of professionalism” of the US intelligence services.
 Why?
 Because Russia’s security very much depends on the US intelligence community truthfully and competently reporting about Russia to the US President.
 A competent US intel community would tell the President that Russia is no threat whatsoever and the working with Russia on the basis of healthy self-interest, basic common sense and mutual respect would be in the interest of both countries.
-But right now the US intel community is only making matters worse, and that harms both the USA and Russia.
+But right now, the US intel community is only making matters worse, and that harms both the USA and Russia.

-Trump should appoint somebody at the head of the FBI with “a cold head, a burning heart and clean hands” (to borrow the expression of Felix Derzhinskii) and order a massive crack-down on Congress, the US media and the US intelligence community.
+Trump should appoint somebody at the head of the FBI with “a cold head, a burning heart and clean hands” (to borrow the expression of Felix Dzerzhinskii) and order a massive crack-down on Congress, the US media and the US intelligence community.
 Just like Putin did it in Russia, and how the US dealt with the likes of Al Capone, he can probably get most of them on charges of corruption, obstruction of justice, fraud, abuse of power, criminal conspiracy to defraud, etc. Congress (which always felt above the law) and the intel community (which uses secrecy to hide corruption) should be especially vulnerable to such tactics.

 For Trump and, I would argue, for the USA as a country, it is vital to purge the top levels of power from such incompetent and dishonorable clowns.
 Besides, they will not leave Trump alone nor will they give him a fair chance to prove himself.
 And the Neocons cannot be appeased, they always want more.
-Unless Trump takes immediate action against them as soon as he enters the White House his Presidency will be doomed, as will the future of the USA.
+Unless Trump takes immediate action against them as soon as he enters the White House, his Presidency will be doomed, as will the future of the USA.